Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Constraints on the sub-galactic matter power spectrum

-The results of this calculation are represented in Fig.~\ref{fig:exclusion_plot_extended_cut} by the overlaid (white) isolines connecting matter power-spectrum models with the same values of the total variance in the differential deflection angle $\sigma^2_{\delta\alpha}$ over the analysed field-of-view.

-As can be concluded from Fig.~\ref{fig:exclusion_plot_extended_cut}, the overlaid contours of the total variance in differential deflection angle $\sigma^2_{\delta\alpha}$ almost perfectly follow the overall shape of the exclusion plot.
-This strong correlation between the probability of matter power-spectrum model exclusion $P_{EX} \Big( \sigma^2_{\delta\psi},\beta \Big)$ and $\sigma^2_{\delta\alpha}$ suggests that variance in the differential deflection angle over the analysed field-of-view $\sigma^2_{\delta\alpha}$, resulting from the underlying perturbing potential fluctuations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$, is the crucial quantity determining the level of surface-brightness anomalies in the perturbed lensed images and, thus, the probability of the matter power-spectrum model exclusion.
-Thus, the exclusion probability is almost insensitive to the slope $\beta$ of the $P_{\delta\alpha}(k)$, i.e. the distribution of the total variance in the deflection angle over the different length scales.
-Based on Fig.~\ref{fig:exclusion_plot_extended_cut}, we exclude (with 99 per cent probability) a matter power-spectrum model (specified by a particular combination of the original values for the variance $\sigma^2_{\delta\psi}$ and the slope $\beta$ of the GRF potential perturbations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$) if the corresponding total variance in the associated differential deflection field is larger than $6\times10^{-3}$, independently of the slope $\beta$.

-All in all, we conclude that the probability of the matter power-spectrum model exclusion in our analysis is strongly determined by the total variance in the differential deflection angle, which leads to the exclusion of all models that exceed a certain threshold value of $\sigma^2_{\delta\alpha}$.
-This insight is valuable for our future analysis of further galaxy-scale lens systems which instead of potential perturbations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$ might more efficiently focus on the effect of perturbations in the corresponding deflection-angle field $\bm{\delta\alpha}_{\rm{GRF}}(\textbf{\textit{x}})$.
-The inferred threshold value of the total variance in the differential deflection angle, however, might vary for different lens systems and depend on the chosen field-of-view.
+The result is presented in Fig.~\ref{fig:exclusion_plot_extended_cut}, where the overlaid (white) isocontours correspond to the same values of $\sigma^2_{\delta\alpha}$.
+These isocontours almost perfectly follow the overall shape of the exclusion limits, which indicates a strong correlation between the exclusion probability of a matter-power-spectrum model and the total variance of the associated deflection-angle perturbations.
+This suggests that $\sigma^2_{\delta\alpha}$ is the fundamental quantity that determines the level of the resulting surface-brightness anomalies in the lensed images.
+Consequently, the exclusion probability is almost insensitive to the slope $\beta$ of the $P_{\delta\alpha}(k)$, i.e. the distribution of the total variance in the deflection angle over the different length scales.
+Based on Fig.~\ref{fig:exclusion_plot_extended_cut}, we exclude (with 99 per cent probability) a matter-power-spectrum model if the corresponding total variance in the differential deflection field is larger than $6\times10^{-3}$, independently of the slope $\beta$.
+This insight is valuable for a future analysis of additional lens systems, which instead of considering potential perturbations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$ might more efficiently focus on the corresponding deflection-angle perturbations $\bm{\delta\alpha}_{\rm{GRF}}(\textbf{\textit{x}})$.
+The inferred threshold value of $\sigma^2_{\delta\alpha}$, however, might vary between different lens systems and depend on the chosen field-of-view, the PSF and the signal-to-noise ratio of the analysed image.

+For completeness, we derive the corresponding constraints on the dimensionless deflection-power spectrum defined as follows: